-2. When the Settings menu opens, scroll all the way down until you see an option saying “Security & fingerprint.”
+- Scroll all the way down until you see an option saying “Security & fingerprint.”
 On the devices that do not have the fingerprint feature, you will only see the “Security” option.

-Turn the toggle next to the option to the ON position, and the feature will be enabled on your device.
+- Enable the toggle next to the option to turn the feature on.

 - You will get the following prompt before the feature can be enabled on your device.
 It mentions the risks involved with installing apps from unknown sources.
 Tap on “OK.”